Healthcare Burnout Symposium

 Sadie Elisseou, MD, Clinical Instructor of Medicine, Harvard Medical School (90 minutes)

-· Describe the 4 Rs of a trauma-informed practice
+Outline the 4 Rs of a trauma-informed healthcare organization

-· Apply the 6 guiding principles of TIC as a framework for effective self-care
+Apply the 6 guiding principles of TIC as a framework for effective leadership

-· Illustrate how TIC can hack wellness to reduce burnout, improve job satisfaction, and build professional resilience
+Illustrate how TIC can hack all dimensions of wellness to reduce burnout, improve job satisfaction, and build professional resilience

 Michael R. Privitera, MD, MS, Medical Director, Medical Faculty and Clinician Wellness Program, University of Rochester Medical Center